JacoboLansac/audits/solo/soar-review.md

     receive() external payable {
 ```

-However, once the ether arrives to both contracts, there is no way for the ether to leave them.
+However, once the ether arrives at both contracts, there is no way for the ether to leave them.
 Therefore, any ether arriving will be forever lost.

 Note: the `Soar.openTrading()` function transfers ether to the Uniswap pool.
 However, this ether doesn't come from the Soar token contract, but from the `msg.value` of the caller of `openTrading()`.
 So the ether in the contract balance is still stuck.